abfab75/slidious/README.md

-jQuery FlyByMenu (jQueryFBM)
+jQuery Slidious
 =========

-jQuery FlyByMenu is a plugin for creating a fancy responsive, ajaxified Website.
+jQuery Slidious is a plugin for creating a fancy responsive, ajaxified Website.
 It's pretty much an experiment and a fun project of myself.
 Anyway I thought this might be useful for someone for really special usecases.

 For example this could be the base for creating a responsive website, a presentation or a game with a starship travelling from one planet to another.

-FBMs basic feature is, that it creates the website itself from a supplied sitemap or an array of links & positions.
+Slidious' basic feature is, that it creates the website itself from a supplied sitemap or an array of links & positions.
 It stays fully responsive, because all containers are created & animated using percentage values.

 Check below for further details and don't hesitate to ask questions.